darrylo/GW2EventExplorer/README.md

 * Need to be able to save/restore event notification sets.
 Perhaps allow the user to define multiple notification profiles?

 * Configurable update times.
-Right now, updates occur every 5 minutes.
+Right now, updates occur every minute.

 * "Sticky events"  This is the ability to mark an event as "sticky", which means that it will always be shown, even if you have limited the